babelsociety/website/content/blog/beyond-market-economy/index.md

 ## Killing competition

-In a Market Economy one of our main objective is to kill competition, and if we manage to do so we will be in a position of monopoly, which is **the most profitable outcome in Market Economy**.
+In a Market Economy our main objective is to make as much profits as possible, and **we achieve the most profitable outcome once we secure a position of monopoly**.

 We have a monopoly when the market have only one single seller for a given product, meaning that their market share is 100%.
+They are the kings of the market.

 Remember that to keep prices under control, markets need a healthy competition between many sellers.
 Once such competition is removed, the single seller has free reign over the market.
 This gets even worse when they provide very important products, such as medicines, water or energy.

-Big sellers can band together and form a oligopoly through mergers, acquisitions or by forming a cartel.
+Big sellers can band together and form an oligopoly through mergers, acquisitions or by forming a cartel.
 An oligopoly isn't much different than a monopoly, given that the market is again controlled by a small group.

 They don't even need 100% market share, as long as it is big enough.
 A common tactic is to push prices artificially low to the point they can even incur a small loss, which will push smaller sellers out of market because they cannot compete anymore.
 Now that they have full control, they can raise prices and/or low the quality of their products to greatly increase profits.